 The League of Women Voters of the United States believes that the federal government shares with other levels of government the responsibility to provide equality of opportunity for education, employment and housing for all persons in the United States regardless of their race, color, gender, religion, national origin, age, sexual orientation or disability.
 Employment opportunities in modern, technological societies are closely related to education; therefore, the League supports federal programs to increase the education and training of disadvantaged people.
 The League supports federal efforts to prevent and/or remove discrimination in education, employment and housing and to help communities bring about racial integration of their school systems.

 The League of Women Voters of the United States supports equal rights for all regardless of sex.
-The League supports action to bring laws into compliance with the ERA: a) to eliminate or amend those laws that have the effect of discriminating on the basis of sex; b) to promote laws that support the goals of the ERA; c) to strengthen the enforcement of such existing laws.
+The League supports action to bring laws into compliance with the ERA:

 The League of Women Voters of the United States supports equal rights for all under state and federal law.
 LWVUS supports legislation to equalize the legal rights, obligations, and benefits available to same-gender couples with those available to heterosexual couples.
 LWVUS supports legislation to permit same-gender couples to marry under civil law.
 The League believes that the civil status of marriage is already clearly distinguished from the religious institution of marriage and that religious rights will be preserved.